LaunchCodeEducation/data-analysis/src/chapters/booleans-and-conditionals/exercises.rst

    .. sourcecode:: py
       :linenos:

-      if !crewStatus or computerStatusCode != 200 or !spaceSuitsOn: print("WARNING.
+      if crewStatus != True or computerStatusCode != 200 or !spaceSuitsOn: print("WARNING.
 Not ready")
       else:
          print("all systems go")